Bob Heisse: A timely in-depth reporting project, and a great time to join us

 The Coulee COVID-19 Collaborative reported that for the first time all but one of its metrics were red.

-“Western Wisconsin is in crisis. … This is an emergency,” the group said in a news release.
-“Statewide Wisconsin is seeing a worse surge than New York City’s in April despite having a fraction of the population, and cases are growing quickly.
+“Western Wisconsin is in crisis. … This is an emergency,” the Collaborative said in a news release.
+“Statewide, Wisconsin is seeing a worse surge than New York City’s in April despite having a fraction of the population, and cases are growing quickly.
 Hospitals are overwhelmed throughout the state.
 Locally one in three people tested for COVID-19 is testing positive.”

 Each day our reporters check on the COVID-19 cases and positivity rates, and report on hospitalizations and testing and other developments.
 We’ve been doing this for months, and our stories are informative and raise awareness of concerns and best practices.